amy777555/SkylineProblem/README.md

 ---

 ## Overview
 -Describe the Skyline Problem and the purpose of the project in general terms

-The Skyline Problem asks us to find the outline of the city's skyline which is formed by a collection of rectangular buildings when viewed from a distance.
+This project is a Python implementation of the

 ---

 ## Problem Statement
 -Describe the Skyline Problem in detail.

-What is given? what is the desired output? why is this problem challenging?
+-What is given? what is the desired output? why is this problem challenging?

+The Skyline Problem asks us to find the outline of the city's skyline which is formed by a collection of rectangular buildings when viewed from a distance.

 ---

 ## Solution Approach
 -Explain the algorithm in words and from a high-level view -Talk about the divide-and-conquer strategy, recursive subdivision, and the merge process